Netherfield/daitv/docs/SPRINT.md

 (1 hour)
 - [ ] (1) Create and name in python: creation, insert and select for sql

+Luigi:
+- [ ] Set up stylesheets and html for webapp

-Luigi, Davide, Eliette, Francesco:
+Davide, Eliette, Francesco:
+(1 hour)(in progress)
+- [ ] Try to call via pymongo the following queries: [Daitv Queries](https://github.com/Netherfield/daitv/blob/main/docs/queries.md)
 (1 hour)
-- [ ] Study MongoDB
+- [x] Study MongoDB
-- [ ] Study pymongo
+- [x] Study pymongo
-(1 hour)
-- [ ] Try to call via pymongo the following queries: [Daitv Queries](https://github.com/Netherfield/daitv/blob/main/docs/queries.md)

 Pavlo:
+- [ ] Set up flask webapp project
 (1 hour)
-- [ ] Create queries to create and insert into a collection in mongoDB (1 hour)
 - [ ] WAIT FOR (1): insert the results of sql queries
+(1 hour)
+- [x] Create queries to create and insert into a collection in mongoDB